- ✓ Check Availability

-As well as of course lounging on any of the island’s beaches – Sao beach on the island’s southern tip may be one of Asia’s most spectacular beaches.
+As well as, of course, lounging on any of the island’s beaches.
+Sao beach on the island’s southern tip may be one of Asia’s most spectacular beaches.

-There’s also a great night market open every evening until midnight.
+There is also a great night market open every evening until midnight.
 Undoubtedly the most atmospheric and affordable place to eat on the island.

 Phu Quoc is best discovered by motorbike.
 The roads are well paved and there is hardly any traffic.
 Watch out for the monkeys!

 Phu Quoc is not really part of the Mekong Delta and doesn’t share its extraordinary ability to produce rice.
-Instead, islanders have traditionally earned their living from the sea.
+Instead islanders have traditionally earned their living from the sea.
 Phu Quoc is also famed across Vietnam for its production of high-quality fish sauce (nuoc mam), the island has several factories that provide tours – not for those with an overly developed sense of smell!

 Our pick of the best places to stay in Phu Quoc offer perfect beach holiday destinations whether you fancy some serious luxury or want to completely tune out!

 The best places to stay in Phu Quoc

 If you are looking for pool side service and air-conditioned rooms, then you cannot go wrong with either of these choices.

 - La Veranda is built like a French seaside mansion and is set in a beautifully landscaped garden.